Compliancy made easier

 Revise design process

-The design team being up to 40+ people, leadership made the executive decision to put responsibility on me for Consumer banking, the largest journey in the bank and mobile.
+The design team being up to 40+ people, leadership made the executive decision to put responsibility on me for Consumer banking, the largest journey in the bank and mobile, which would influence all journeys.

 Presentation

-On-going meetings and email with legal and executive leadership where I addressing all legal/use case requirements and how it was accounted for in the design
+Led all decisions which was supported by Product.
+On-going meetings and emails with legal and executive leadership, I addressed all legal/use case requirements and how it was accounted for in the design

 Advocate